pheiterer/PraticTestIniflex/README.md

 ## Overview

-PraticTesteIniflex is a Java-based project that demonstrates various operations on a list of `Person` and `Employee` objects, such as filtering, sorting, and grouping.
-The project uses Maven for dependency management and build automation.
+PraticTesteIniflex is a Java-based project that test the abilities of a developer to create a simple application with all the basic concepts of Java programming language.

 ## Prerequisites